Skip to main content

 The removal trap

 First, it may violate public records laws that require governments to maintain and provide access to certain types of documents and videos.
 Second, it undermines transparency commitments and can damage public trust.
-Third, it denies citizens access to important historical information about government decisions and actions that affect their communities.
+Third, it denies residents access to important historical information about government decisions that affect their communities.

 Population threshold considerations

-Determining which compliance deadline applies to your organization requires understanding how "total population" is defined under the rule.
-For most local governments, this is straightforward: the population calculated by the U.S. Census Bureau in the most recent decennial census determines your category.
+Determining which compliance deadline applies requires understanding how "total population" is defined under the rule.

 Ongoing compliance requirements

 The compliance dates are not one-time deadlines after which you can return to business as usual.
-After the applicable compliance date, ongoing compliance with the rule is required permanently.
+After your applicable compliance date, ongoing adherence to the rule is required permanently.

-This means that every new web page published, every document uploaded, every video produced, and every mobile app feature added must meet WCAG 2.1 Level AA standards from the moment it goes live.
-Accessibility cannot be an afterthought or a periodic project—it must become integrated into your organization's content creation and publication workflows.
+Every new web page published, every document uploaded, every video produced, and every mobile app feature added must meet WCAG 2.1 Level AA standards from the moment it goes live.
+Accessibility cannot be an afterthought or a periodic project—it must be integrated into your organization's content creation and publication workflows.

 Building sustainable compliance